Yanal-Yves/homelidays-session-service/README.md

+**I wrote the "Homelidays Session Service" with my fellow collegues when I was working for Homeaway.
+This code has been initally hosted at codeplex.com.
+Then it has been moved to Homeaway/homelidays-session-service from where I have cloned it before Homeaway decided to drop it.
+I am leaving the code here for posterity :-)**

-**Homelidays Session Service has been successfully used on production environment from November 2010 to May 2014 at [http://www.homelidays.com](http://www.homelidays.com/ "Homelidays") on high traffic pages.**
+**Homelidays Session Service has been successfully used on production environment from November 2010 to May 2014 at [http://www.homelidays.com](http://www.homelidays.com/ "Homelidays") on high traffic pages. (up to 40 000 active sessions if I remember correctly).**

 Classic ASP was widely used all around the world and it's so hard to migrate from Classic ASP to ASP.NET!